THE BEST CARBON DISC WHEELSET

-At the same time, there are a few things still lacking and that might not appeal to the less competitive, less handy rider that makes me think HED would have benefitted from making and getting carbon clincher experience a bit sooner.
+At the same time, there are a few things still lacking and that might not appeal to the less competitive, less handy rider that makes me think HED would have benefitted from getting carbon clincher experience a bit sooner.

 Above all, the Vanquish 4 is a supremely stiff wheelset.
 This provides a big advantage when initiating or responding to acceleration on the flats, charging uphill, and sprinting out of corners.

 Miles felt a ton of confidence going hard into corners and the post-corner sprint stiffness was inspiring.
 In a full-out straightaway sprint, he found nothing lost in his forward progress toward the line.

 The Vanquish 4 are relatively light wheels too.
 The pair we tested weighed 1466 grams without tape or valve stems, about 50 grams less than what HED claims.
-That made them the lightest in this category and another one of the stiff wheelsets in this category.
+That made them one of the lightest and another one of the stiffest wheelsets in this category.

 While you probably want rims deeper than these 40.3mm ones for maximum aero performance or a flat criterium, a race whose last kilometer has a 3-6% kicker into the finish would be ideal for these HEDs.

 If like me, you aren’t a racer, all that good stiffness and handling and climbing are still the things you want and that I enjoyed in this wheelset.
 And if you branch out to do some mixed surface, gravel or cyclocross riding, the Vanquish 4 offers a lot of versatility as you can run 25C, 28C or wider tires with good sidewall support on these rims which measure 21.3mm internal width.

 For best aero performance, you’ll want to run 25C tires.
 HED’s aero tests with the benchmark Conti GP4K SII show the 25C performs better than the 28C version of the same model tire.
 My measurements show the Conti GP5K TL measures 27.0mm at 80psi or a millimeter narrower than the actual 28.0mm external rim width at the tire/rim intersection and 29.0mm max.
 My benchmark 25C Zipp Tangente Speed Road Tubeless (RT25) comes in at 26.0mm at 80psi and the 28C at 29.0mm at 70psi.